About Cristina Arcila

 Seeds of the Sun is a reminder that we are life and creation in physical form.
 We’re expressions of the divine.

 This concept for me has developed over the years, I was truly a lost soul until I started my spiritual journey which is always continuously changing and growing.

 About me - Cristina Arcila...

-I'm a 200hr yoga international alliance instructor, and an undergraduate in health, lifestyle science and naturopathic medicine.
-I have had careers as a PADI instructor and TESL teacher in China.
+I'm a 200hr yoga international alliance instructor, and an undergraduate in health, lifestyle science, naturopathic medicine and student of somática.

 Working with people and providing guidance has always been a passion of mine.
 I view life and health from a holistic POV and I truly believe that health starts in the mind first then the body.

 Why I decided to start Seeds of the Sun Byron Bay….

 By definition Vaginismus is a physical response to past sexual trauma or other painful events.
 Vaginismus is an involuntary tensing of the vagina.

 I first heard this diagnosis when I went into my doctor after experiencing pain during sex.
 It felt like my vulva wasn’t opening and sex became very traumatic.
 To the point that in my 4 year marriage, we couldn’t have pain free sex for almost 2 years.